 Another reason why vets often choose Pepcid is that it doesn’t tend to have any negative interactions when used with other medications.
 It is rare that there is an overdose of this medication, but it can happen.
 It’s important to contact your veterinarian immediately if you notice your dog vomiting, experiencing diarrhea, having low blood pressure or an irregular heartbeat, or having trouble breathing.

-Pepcid AC May Not Always Be the Best Option
+Famotidine May Not Always Be The Best Option

 In most cases, stomach upset in dogs is temporary, and will go away on its own in a few hours or up to a day or two.
 In these cases, Pepcid will help to treat those uncomfortable symptoms and help make your dogs feel better.

 But, there are times when the cause is something more serious, and it’s best to consult with you veterinarian before giving them any types of medications, including Pepcid.
 For instance, if your dog doesn’t want to eat or drink, this is a sign that there may be something more serious going on, and Pepcid AC may not be the best option.

 If symptoms of gastrointestinal issues go on for longer than two days, or if you notice blood in your dog’s stool or vomit, you should contact your vet immediately!